kashing1999/notes/java.md

     a[1][column] = 0;

 ```

 ---

 ## Static
 - Static means there is only one copy of the variable in memory shared by all instances of the class
-- The static member can be accessed before the class object is created
+- The static member can be accessed even before the class object is created

 ### Static Variables
 - Variables are independent of object creation